School Board decides intermediate school day, course offerings

 Students get real-world science research experiences

 Hamilton High School students are getting real-world experience in scientific research, thanks to the work of science teachers such as Alan Simays.
 School Board members learned about two such experiences when Simays’ students presented at the meeting.
-Juniors MacKenzie Joranlien and Kien Rea described the work they have been doing with this year with outside of the classroom.
+Juniors Mackenzie Joranlien and Kien Rea described the work they have been doing this year outside of the classroom.

 Ritchie chosen for Silver Spring associate principal

 Katie Ritchie was selected the new associate principal for Silver Spring Intermediate School, a position which begins July 1.

 Ritchie is a familiar face in the Hamilton School District.
 She joined the district in 2007 as a third grade teacher at Marcy Elementary School.
 In 2016, she was named part-time associate principal there.

 With grade 5 students moving to the intermediate school next fall, enrollment at Marcy Elementary School will drop below 600 students, the point when a part-time associate principal is recommended.
 Two part-time elementary school associate principal positions in the district were consolidated and reallocated to Silver Spring Intermediate School which will require a full-time principal and associate principal.

 Private school transportation costs top $170,000